20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Add Ambiance with Candles and Scent

-14. Display Personal Photos in Affordable Frames
+14. Display Personal Photos as Intimate Art

 Gallery wall of budget frames displaying cherished family photos in a cozy bedroom setting.